asanchez75/europeana_shapes/shapes-def/doc/external/README.md

 ## Known limitations and possible improvements

-We identified the following limitations while using SHACL to express EDM validation requirements:
+We identified the following limitations while using SHACL to express the EDM validation requirements:

 - **Comparison constraints limited to datatyped literals:** SHACL provides